joncoop/platformer-final-template/README.md

 ## About

 Use the code from this repository as a template to create your own platformer.
+Each idea you implement is worth points based on difficulty.
+See the 'Grading' section below for details.
+If you have ideas that I haven't thought of, tell me and I'll add them to this list.

 ## Ideas for student projects